Updated: 3 days ago

 Using the Canvas Workspace application that came with my Brother ScanNCut, I traced the original tile design and simplified it so that it becomes more manageable to applique.

-Download SVG and PNG (printable) cut files here.
+Click below to download the SVG and PNG (printable) cut files:

 These pattern and tutorial will result in a quilt of approximately 132cm x 180cm.
 Each block is 30cm x 30cm (including 1cm seam allowance).

 As this project uses a fair amount of fusible web, I recommend using 100% cotton fabrics to achieve good fuse.
 As for the batting, I recommend using thin batting because the batting will form part of the seams in the quilt-as-you-go method that I will be using in this tutorial, so thin batting will reduce bulk.
 If you are piecing the blocks together per conventional method, then any batting type will do.

 Here are the required yardage (assuming width of fabric is 45 inches):